oplS15projects/FP4-proposal/README.md

 sounds.
 Unfortunately, it is rather complicated and difficult to use.
 Our plan is to simplifiy it's use by wrapping it with a graphical user interface.
 This will be done using the Racket GUI Toolkit.

+We would also like to create a playable instrument using the Racket GUI Toolkit and RSound.
+Users can use their keyboard and the interface mentioned above to control sounds.

 ### Problem Analysis
-Explain what approaches from class you will bring to bear on the problem.
-Be explicit and succinct.

-We will need to take the difficult process of creating particular types of waves at particular frequencies and abstract in to simple procedures.
+We will need to take the difficult process of creating particular types of sound waves at particular frequencies and abstract it in to simple procedures.
 These procedures will then be called by our user interface which will present a clear, obvious way to create sounds.

+This will allow users to more expressively control the RSound library.

 ### Data set or other source materials

-If you are using some other starting materails, explain what they are.
-Basically: anything you plan to use that isn't code.
+The only things we plan to use that isn't code we've written ourselves is the GUI Toolkit and RSound.

 ### Deliverable and Demonstration
 Explain exactly what you'll have at the end.
 What will it be able to do at the live demo?